Chapter 2:

 Then we have an accord.

 The ground beneath my feet started to glow red-hot.
-I stumbled backward but hit an invisible wall - some kind of barrier had formed around us.
-Little Shit bounced excitedly on my shoulder, its squeaks echoing through the containment zone.
+I stumbled backward but hit an invisible wall, with some kind of barrier had formed around us.

-The kaiju reared up to its full height, its bulk blocking out what little sunlight filtered through the darkened sky.
-It opened its maw and released a deep, resonating sound that vibrated through my bones.
+The kaiju reared up to his full height, his bulk blocking out what little sunlight filtered through the darkened sky.
+He opened his maw and released a deep, resonating sound that vibrated through my bones.

 Circles of ancient symbols materialized in the air, spinning around us like a cosmic carousel.
 They pulsed with a dark crimson light that matched the kaiju's eyes.
 The heat grew more intense, and sweat poured down my face inside the stupid costume.

-Little Shit jumped off my shoulder and started mimicking its parent's movements, though its baby roars came out more like high-pitched squeaks.
+Little Shit jumped off my shoulder and started mimicking his parent's movements, though his baby roars came out more like high-pitched squeaks.
 The sight would have been adorable if I wasn't trapped in what felt like a pressure cooker.

 The symbols suddenly burst into flames, forming a spiral that wrapped around my body.
 The fire didn't burn - instead, it sank into my skin, leaving behind intricate markings that glowed briefly before fading away.

 The pact is sealed.
-The kaiju's voice reverberated through my head.
 You will care for my offspring until the next summer solstice.
 Should you fail in this duty, the markings will ignite and consume your flesh in eternal flames.

 Wait, since when was spontaneous combustion part of the deal?